Promise 9 – Our whole attitude and outlook upon life will change.

 [NOTE: Please read the footnote.
 It gives important information about the inspiration for this drawing.*]

-I attended years of Twelve Steps meetings without getting sober.
-The length of time was largely my fault; I was only halfway trying and frankly didn't have much faith the Twelve Steps would work.
-But, like many people who arrive at a Twelve Step meeting, I did not have even one single other option.
+I attended Twelve Steps meetings for years without getting sober.
+We’re being honest here, right?
+That length of time was largely my fault; I was only halfway trying and frankly didn’t have much faith the Twelve Steps would work.
+But, like many people who arrive at a Twelve Step meeting, I did not have one single other option.

 The changes described in the Promises are difficult for me to describe, because a spiritual epiphany was involved and those are typically difficult for anyone to describe in understandable terms.
 I will confine my comments to one single aspect of my experience, in hopes of making my point.